joaquintorres21/structures/README.md

 # Structures
-This library offers an implementation of various data structures for C.
+This library contains an implementation of various data structures for C.